A 2025 Guide to Teaching English in China

 (i) Public Schools

-Teaching requirements would be limited to the curriculum set by the school, and teaching hours would range from 10 to 15 hours per week.
+Teaching requirements would be limited to the school’s curriculum, and teaching hours would range from 10 to 15 hours per week.

-Besides, schools also give time off on weekends and during school holidays.
-ESL teachers are expected to assist and support the Chinese language teachers with different pronunciations or nuances in the classes.
+Schools also give time off on weekends and during school holidays.
+ESL teachers are expected to assist and support Chinese language teachers with different pronunciations or nuances in the classes.

 The expectation and responsibility as part of the job depend entirely on the type of school where you are employed.